The best way to make Instant Pot Basmati Rice is actually NOT with the rice button on your Instant Pot.

 - Add the strained rice and stir with a wooden spoon so that the oil coats all of the grains.

 - Add the water and salt.
-Close the lid and set it to the sealing position (if you have a newer instant pot like me, you don't have to do anything).
-Set on high pressure for 5 minutes.
+Close the lid and set it to the sealing position.
+Set on high pressure for 6 minutes.

-- Release the rest of the pressure manually.
+- Immediately release the rest of the pressure manually.
 Remove the lid and fluff the rice with a fork.
 Serve immediately or keep warm in the instant pot.